 Know whether you will make the product yourself, or whether you will import it from third-party suppliers.
 Will you compete on price or quality?
 Which of your products or services has the greatest profit margin for you to earn?
-Do you offer a money-back guarantee, warranty or express shipping?
-Ensuring that your know your business inside-out in theory, will give you a greater chance of succeeding in practice.
+Do you offer a money-back guarantee, warranty, or express shipping?
+Ensuring that you know your business inside-out, in theory, will give you a greater chance of succeeding in practice.

 Know your target market

 Research the market to understand whether people would actually want to buy your product.
 Free tools such as Google Adwords Keyword Tool will allow you to view how many people search for specific terms or products each month, giving you an idea of general demand for your business.